 So when you don’t eat breakfast, you miss out on certain nutrients, which you don’t get later in the day and this creates gaps in the nutritional profile.

 Low levels of calcium, fiber, potassium and vitamin D, as well as iron for expectant mothers, can lead to health problems including weak teeth and bones, digestive issues, cramps and anemia.
+If you suspect any cause of concern for your dental health, then it’s best to contact professionals such as emergency dentist canberra.
 For children, nutrient deficiencies can impact cognitive function, concentration and lead to behavioral issues.

 In this study a little over 15% of participants admitted to skipping breakfast.
 Missing this meal meant lower levels of folate, calcium, iron and vitamins A, B, B2, B3, C and D. And breakfast skippers tend to eat lower quality nutrition for the rest of the day.
 This was because those not eating breakfast would eat more carbs, sugar and fat from the extra snacking during the day.
 Those eating breakfast were less likely to snack and indulge in these extra calories and lower quality foods.